 Fast forward to 2021, Canines for Change was approached by the Grand Ledge School District to place a Facility Dog in each of their nine school buildings.
 The first dogs were placed in July!

-Over the years, Canines for Change has successfully trained and placed diabetic alert dogs, seizure alert dogs, mobility assistance dogs, veteran assistance dogs, Autism assistance dogs and facility dogs for school districts.
+Over the years, Canines for Change has successfully trained and placed diabetic alert dogs, seizure alert dogs, mobility assistance dogs, Autism assistance dogs and facility dogs for school districts.